appelmar/scalbf.evaluation/README.md

 - profile (identify potential computational bottlenecks)

 the packages.
 By default, all of the three operations each generate an html report using RMarkdown.
-If you want to perform only one or two of testing, benchmarking, and profiling, you may either change the `CMD` statement in `Dockerfile`, or overriding CMD in `docker run` with e.g. `sudo docker run -v $PWD/results:/opt/results scalbf_evaluation test`
+If you want to perform only one or two of testing, benchmarking, and profiling, you may either change the `CMD` statement in `Dockerfile`, or overriding CMD in `docker run` with e.g. `sudo docker run --rm -v $PWD/results:/opt/results scalbf_evaluation test`

 ### Adding test functions